Skip to main content

 Core Connection Limitation

-The Fly-D5 motherboard can only communicate with the host computer via the Type-C USB interface for Klipper.
+The Fly-D5 motherboard can only communicate with the host for Klipper via the Type-C USB interface.

 Loading...